 The treatment for gallstones involves a multifaceted approach.
 Treatment plans vary depending on the severity of the symptoms, the presence of complications, and an individual's medical history.
 Gallstones that are causing pain or biliary colic are treated with pain medications, and surgery may be recommended to have the gallstones and gallbladder removed.
 For more information on treatment, refer to treatment of gallstones....more »

 A diagnosis of gallstones may be delayed or missed because some symptoms, such as abdominal pain, nausea, and vomiting can attributed to many other conditions as such as gastroenteritis, heart attack, hiatal hernia, indigestion or peptic ulcer.
-It is important to seek prompt medical care if you experience any symptoms of gallstones and not assume that they are due to a ...more misdiagnosis »
+It is important to seek prompt medical care if you experience any symptoms of gallstones and not assume that they are due to a less ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor